Esoteriikos/CoWin-ASAP/README.md

 Page will reload every 30 seconds (limit is 100 calls per 5 mins )

 You can keep this page open.
 This works even when browser is minimize and not killed/closed.
+Browsers tend to put tabs in sleep after some time especially mobile browsers. there not much can do.
+Try to diable tabs discarding flag or not to put that tab in sleep setting

 As soon as it finds the match, a notification container will turn green and let you know slots are available and at which pincodes.